 When someone requests or books your car, you’ll get a notification.
-You need to confirm or decline the trip as soon as possible and contact the person with any questions.
-It’s up to you to coordinate when and where to meet your guest.
+Contact the renter with any questions and confirm or decline the trip as soon as possible.
+You get to coordinate when and where to meet your guest.

 Before you hand over the keys, Turo recommends checking the person’s driver’s license and doing a quick walk around your car.
 Check your fuel levels and mileage, make notes as necessary and then send them on their way.